How to apply

 - upload it with your application

-An unpaid representative can
+An unpaid representative can:

-- fill out forms for you
+- fill out forms for you, but not sign them

 - communicate with us for you